JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 }
 ```

-Let's move to more detail example, fibonacci.
+Let's move to more complecated example, fibonacci.

 ### Fibonacci ###
 Fibonacci sequence is the series of the numbers, which defines that **"every number after the first two is the sum of the two preceding ones: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, .."** ([WIKIPIDA](https://en.wikipedia.org/wiki/Fibonacci_number)).